-Prerequisites: NURS 312, 316, 330, 331, 332, 333, 336, 337 or permission of the inter-professional team when working among diverse and/or vulnerable populations.
+Prerequisites: NURS 312, 316, 330, 331, 332, 333, 336, 337 or permission

+Provides opportunities for clinical practice as a provider of public/community health nursing care for the individual, family, population and global community and to function as a member of the inter-professional team when working among diverse and/or vulnerable populations.
 Emphasis is placed on leadership, management and providing safe, comprehensive evidence-based nursing care.
 The effect of health policy on client care is an integral part of this course.
 (Titled Community Health Clinical before 2013-14.)